Diet and exercise in pregnancy with type 1/2 diabetes

 Managing your weight in pregnancy with type 1 or 2 diabetes

-If you eat well and exercise, you should be able to keep to a healthy weight during pregnancy.
+If you eat well and exercise, you should find it easier to maintain a healthy weight during pregnancy.

 Most diabetes pregnancy services will weigh you at every visit.
-This is because you are more likely to have a large baby (macrosomia) if you gain a lot of weight during your pregnancy.
+This is because you are more likely to have a large baby (macrosomia) or develop pre-eclampsia if you gain a lot of weight during your pregnancy.

-Your team will support you and give you advise about how to keep yourself and your baby healthy if they feel that your weight is an issue.
+Your team will support you and give you advice about how to keep yourself and your baby healthy if they feel that your weight is an issue.

 NICE (2010) Weight management before, during and after pregnancy.
 Available at: https://www.nice.org.uk/guidance/ph27 (Accessed 16 December 2023) (Page last reviewed: 28/07/2010)